Clean-Water-Services/turbolinks.net/readme.md

 }
 ```

-We can use the `TurboLinksRedirectResult` using extension methods.
+We can use the `TurboRedirectResult` using extension methods.

 ### Razor Page Example